umbertogriffo/fastapi-blueprint/README.md

  - 💅 ruff for linting and formatting
  - 🧪 pytest
  - 🧹 Makefile with code quality checks
- - 🐳 Optimized Docker Image
+ - 🐳 Optimized and secure Docker Image

 ## Prerequisites